aaaaaa123456789/bsp/specification.md

 (or an environment that behaves in a similar fashion), it is recommended that the engine prints a newline character after the message.

+If the message is not valid UTF-8, the engine may choose to display the message anyway (handling the invalid characters in any way it can) or to treat it as a fatal error.

+An engine incapable of handling the full Unicode character set may choose to use a reduced character set and replace the remaining characters with a suitable substitution character; however, an engine must at least support the Latin letters (A-Z, a-z), digits (0-9), spaces, and the following punctuation characters: `'-,.;:#%&!?/()[]`.

 ### Option menus

 ```